FintanMi/guitar-hub/README.md

 The Font Awesome social media links were checked to ensure they brought the user to a new page when clicked.
 When the cursor hovers over each link there is an animation effect that was modified from the Udemy course 'Advanced CSS and Sass: Flexbox, Grid, Animations and More!' by Jonas Schmedtmann.
 The phone and email contact information go bold when the cursor hovers over them.
 When the phone number is clicked, a pop up box appears asking the user which device they would like to contact Guitar Hub on.
 Similarly, when the email address is clicked, a different pop up box appears asking what application you would like to send a mail from or your default email application is opened.

 Manual testing showed these icons and contact information behaved as expected.

+**Unfixed Bugs**

+The typewriter animation doesn't dynamically respond when viewed on devices around 400px and below.
+This will be fixed in a future release.

+## Deployment

+### Version Control

+The site was created using gitpod and pushed to github to the remote repository ‘guitar hub’.